Bill Caudill: Seattle Mariners

-From there, things seemed to turn around on Caudill.
+That proved to be the high point of Caudill's season.
 He went 1–6 in the second half with a 3.60 ERA and blew four saves.
 He finished 1984 with a career-high 36 saves, which was second in the American League only to the 44 of Kansas City Royals' Dan Quisenberry.
-Following the season, he was traded to the Toronto Blue Jays for Dave Collins and Alfredo Griffin.

 Toronto Blue Jays

+Oakland traded Caudill to the Toronto Blue Jays on December 8, 1984 for Dave Collins and Alfredo Griffin.
 Caudill was manager Bobby Cox's top closer upon his arrival in Toronto, but lost his job to Tom Henke by the end of the 1985 season.
-The formula worked as the Jays won the American League East by two games over the Yankees.
+The change worked as the Jays won the American League East by two games over the Yankees.

 The Jays jumped to a 3–1 series lead in the American League Championship Series against the Kansas City Royals, however, 1985 was the first post-season that the championship series was expanded to seven games.
-KC came back to win the series in seven games (and the World Series); Caudill did not make an appearance.
+The Royals came back to win the series in seven games (and the World Series); Caudill did not make an appearance.

-A shoulder injury limited Caudill to forty appearances in 1986.
+A shoulder injury limited Caudill to 40 appearances in 1986.
 He went 2–4 with a 6.19 ERA and just two saves as the Blue Jays fell to 86–76 and fourth place in their division under new manager Jimy Williams.
 He was released during spring training the following season, and shortly afterwards, he signed with the A's.

-Final season
+Oakland Athletics (second stint)

-Trying to rebound from a subpar season with Toronto in 1986, Caudill began the 1987 season with Oakland's triple A affiliate, the Tacoma Tigers of the Pacific Coast League.
-He pitched effectively enough to earn a call to the majors; however, after just a month with the A's, he suffered a broken hand after punching a man who was reportedly trying to accost his wife in a hotel parking lot in 1987.
+Trying to rebound from a subpar season with Toronto in 1986, Caudill began the 1987 season with Oakland's Triple-A affiliate, the Tacoma Tigers of the Pacific Coast League.
+He pitched effectively enough to earn a call to the majors.
+However, after just a month with the A's, he suffered a broken hand after punching a man who was reportedly trying to accost his wife in a hotel parking lot in 1987.
 It effectively ended his big league career at age 30.

-Caudill currently coaches and works for his former agent, Scott Boras, who is also a former minor league teammate and close friend.
+After retiring from baseball, Caudill coached baseball at Eastside Catholic High School near Seattle and worked for his former agent, Scott Boras, a former minor league teammate and close friend.